laurakol/laurakol/README.md

 ### Hi there 👋

 I'm Laura.
-I'm a student at UTrecht University.
+I'm a student at Utrecht University.
 I'm new to GitHub so I'm still exploring.
 <!--
 **laurakol/laurakol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.